Siddhant-K-code/cleanup-gitpod-environments/README.md

   - Have no unpushed commits
   - Haven't been started for X days
 - 📄 Optional summary report of deleted environments
+- 🔒 Only deletes environments that are running in remote runners (not local runners)
 - 🔄 Handles pagination for organizations with many environments
+- ⚡ Smart rate limiting with exponential backoff
+- 🔍 Detailed operation logging for better troubleshooting

 ## Usage